 Key Stage 5 |

 Most students will not have studied Sociology before beginning their A Level, so the course aims to introduce them to the way in which UK society has changed and how different groups of people behave.
-By grasping key concepts, such as socialisation, culture and identity, and nature or nurture, they can develop their knowledge and understanding of the way in which individuals are shaped by the society in which they live and grow.
+By grasping key concepts, such as socialisation, culture and identity, they can develop their knowledge and understanding of the way in which individuals are shaped by the society in which they live and grow.
 This may be national and international communities, or smaller communities such as a school, church or family.
-Students will also study the range of different research methods and discuss considerations such as their validity and ethical considerations.
-In their analysis of the behaviour of different groups in society, students will be able to apply theoretical issues, such as Functionalism, Marxism or Feminism, to the world around them.
-The course will enrich their cultural capital through the regular study and investigation of current issues and affairs, such as knife crime in London, rates of domestic abuse or educational performance of disadvantaged students at GCSE. |
+In their analysis of the behaviour of different groups in society, students will be able to apply theoretical issues, such as functionalism or feminism, to the world around them.
+The course will enrich their cultural capital through the regular use of current issues and affairs, such as knife crime in London, rates of domestic abuse or educational performance of disadvantaged students at GCSE.
+The students develop a wider understanding of the world and are actively encouraged to read and listen to the news, making links with the topics studied.